Fort Sask man braves cold weather to help neighbours in need - FortSaskOnline.com

-The cold weather hasn't stopped Ryan Thompson from helping out in the community.
+The cold weather hasn't stopped Ryan Thompson from helping out.

-The Fort Sask resident spent around six hours on Saturday (Feb.2) using his snowblower to clear other people's driveways after the massive snowfall.
+The Fort Saskatchewan resident spent around six hours on Saturday (Feb.2) using his snowblower to clear other people's driveways after the massive snowfall.

 "I went out this weekend to kind of give some community snow assistance to people that really needed the help, seniors, people with disabilities, people that were sick that could not necessarily get out and do it by themselves and could use a helping hand," Thompson explained.